metabarcoding/obitools4-doc/content/docs/principles/_index.md

   classDef obitools fill:#99d57c
 {{< /mermaid >}}

 If nothing is specified, the UNIX system connects standard input to the terminal keyboard and standard output to the terminal screen.
 So if you run the {{< obi obiconvert >}} command in your terminal without any arguments, it will appear to stop and do nothing, when in fact it is waiting for you to type something on the keyboard.
-To stop it, just press *Ctrl+D* to indicate the end of input.
+To stop it, just press *Ctrl+D* or *Ctrl+C*. *Ctrl+D* terminates the input and stops the program. *Ctrl+C* kills the program.

 ## Specifying the input data

 {{% obitools %}} are dedicated to process DNA sequences files.
-Thus, most of them accept as inputs, DNA sequences files.
-They can be formatted following on the common sequence file formats, {{% fasta %}}, {{% fastq %}}, {{% embl %}} and {{% genbank %}} flat files.
+Thus, most of them accept as inputs DNA sequences files.
+They can be formatted in the most common sequence file formats, {{% fasta %}}, {{% fastq %}}, {{% embl %}} and {{% genbank %}} flat files.
 Data can also be provided as CSV files.
 The {{% obitools %}} usually recognize the file format of the input data, but options are provided to force a specific format (*i.e.* `--fasta`, `--fastq`, `--genbank`, `--embl`).

 The most common way to specify the file containing the DNA sequences to be processed is to specify its name as an argument.
 Here is an example using {{< obi obicount >}} to count the number of DNA sequences in a file named `my_file.fasta`.